Recombination of localized quasiparticles in disordered superconductors: Results

-with $2 \leq n \leq 9/2$. $n$ and $\tau_0^{scat}$ depend on disorder and the electron and phonon dimensionality \cite{Devereaux1991a, Reizer1986, Kaplan1976, Sergeev2000}.
+with $2 \leq n \leq 9/2$. $n$ and $\tau_0^{\text{scat}}$ depend on disorder and the electron and phonon dimensionality \cite{Devereaux1991a, Reizer1986, Kaplan1976, Sergeev2000}.
 In our film, thermal phonons are 2D for $T\lesssim165~\text{mK}$ and 3D for higher temperatures.
 This changes the exponent $n$ from $9/2$ in 3D \cite{Reizer1986} to $7/2$ in 2D \cite{Devereaux1991a}.
-Using the parameters from Extended Data \cref{EDtab:params} results in the dashed lines in \cref{fig:results}(a).
-We divide \cref{eq:tauscat} by a factor 2 in \cref{fig:results}(a) to account for pair-wise recombination after the phonon scattering event, similar to \cref{eq:taurecstar}.\\ The measured quasiparticle relaxation time in this disordered superconductor clearly follows the power-law temperature dependence of $\tau_{scat}$ and is not influenced by phonon trapping.
-This the main result of this article and is in sharp contrast to ordered superconductors, such as Al and $\alpha$-Ta \cite{Barends2009a,deRooij2021}.\\
+Using the parameters from \cref{tab:params} results in the dashed lines in \cref{fig:results}(a).
+We divide \cref{eq:tauscat} by a factor 2 in \cref{fig:results}(a) to account for pair-wise recombination after the phonon scattering event, similar to \cref{eq:taurecstar}.\\ The agreement between the measured quasiparticle relaxation time and the power-law temperature dependence of phonon scattering, indicates that quasiparticle relaxation is governed by phonon scattering.
+This is the main experimental result of this work and is in sharp contrast to ordered superconductors, such as Al and $\alpha$-Ta \cite{Barends2009a,deRooij2021}.